yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-binary-files.md

 - ReadAllBytes method [Visual Basic], reading from binary files
 - My.Computer.FileSystem object, reading from binary files ms.assetid: d2b1269e-24b6-42e0-9414-ae708db282d8
-ms.openlocfilehash: 72e9361193a5b099841d989e842ff36662cf690d
+ms.openlocfilehash: c33bc72a5c79901e3715ed6a587ffdb8e3565e48
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64623715"
+ms.locfileid: "74335289"
 ---
-# <a name="how-to-read-from-binary-files-in-visual-basic"></a>Nasıl yapılır: Visual Basic'te ikili dosyaları okuma
+# <a name="how-to-read-from-binary-files-in-visual-basic"></a>Nasıl Yapılır: Visual Basic'te İkili Dosyaları Okuma

-`My.Computer.FileSystem` Nesnesi sağlar `ReadAllBytes` ikili dosyaları okuma için yöntemi.
+The `My.Computer.FileSystem` object provides the `ReadAllBytes` method for reading from binary files.

-### <a name="to-read-from-a-binary-file"></a>İkili dosyasından okunamıyor
+### <a name="to-read-from-a-binary-file"></a>To read from a binary file

-- Kullanım `ReadAllBytes` yöntemi bir bayt dizisi olarak bir dosyanın içeriğini döndürür.
-Bu örnekte dosyadan okur `C:/Documents and Settings/selfportrait.jpg`.
+- Use the `ReadAllBytes` method, which returns the contents of a file as a byte array.
+This example reads from the file `C:/Documents and Settings/selfportrait.jpg`.

      [!code-vb[VbVbcnMyFileSystem#78](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#78)]

-- Büyük ikili dosyalar için kullandığınız <xref:System.IO.FileStream.Read%2A> yöntemi <xref:System.IO.FileStream> dosyasından belirtilen bir miktarı bir kerede okumak için nesne.
-Ardından, dosyanın ne kadar her okuma işlemi için belleğe yüklenen sınırlayabilirsiniz.
-Aşağıdaki kod örneği, bir dosyayı kopyalar ve ne kadar dosya okuma işlemi başına belleğe okunur belirtmek çağıranın izin verir.
+- For large binary files, you can use the <xref:System.IO.FileStream.Read%2A> method of the <xref:System.IO.FileStream> object to read from the file only a specified amount at a time.
+You can then limit how much of the file is loaded into memory for each read operation.
+The following code example copies a file and allows the caller to specify how much of the file is read into memory per read operation.

      [!code-vb[VbVbcnMyFileSystem#91](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#91)]

 ## <a name="robust-programming"></a>Güçlü Programlama

- Aşağıdaki koşullar, bir özel durum oluşturulmasına neden:
+ The following conditions may cause an exception to be thrown:

-- Yol aşağıdaki nedenlerden biri için geçerli değildir: sıfır uzunluklu bir dize olan, yalnızca boşluk içeriyor, geçersiz karakterler içeriyor veya cihaz yoludur (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (<xref:System.ArgumentException>).

-- Çünkü bu yolu geçerli değil `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Dosya yok (<xref:System.IO.FileNotFoundException>).
+- The file does not exist (<xref:System.IO.FileNotFoundException>).

-- Dosya başka bir işlem tarafından kullanılıyor veya bir g/ç hatası oluşuyor (<xref:System.IO.IOException>).
+- The file is in use by another process, or an I/O error occurs (<xref:System.IO.IOException>).

-- Yolun sistem tarafından tanımlanan uzunluk üst sınırını aşıyor (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Yolda bir dosya veya dizin adı iki nokta üst üste (:) içeriyor veya biçimi geçersiz (<xref:System.NotSupportedException>).
+- A file or directory name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- Dizeyi arabelleğe yazmak için yeterli bellek yok (<xref:System.OutOfMemoryException>).
+- There is not enough memory to write the string to buffer (<xref:System.OutOfMemoryException>).

-- Kullanıcı yolu görüntülemek için gerekli izinlere sahip değil (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

- Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin. Örneğin, Form1.vb dosyası bir Visual Basic kaynak dosyası olmayabilir.
+ Dosya adına dayanarak dosyanın içeriği ile ilgili kararlar vermeyin.
+For example, the file Form1.vb may not be a Visual Basic source file.

  Verileri uygulamanızda kullanmadan önce tüm girişleri doğrulayın.
 Dosyanın içeriği beklendiği gibi olmayabilir ve dosyadan okuma yöntemleri başarısız olabilir.